 Calculate how much food your dog needs daily based on weight, age, and activity level.
 Get precise portions in grams and cups for dry food.

-Canine nutrition science uses the Resting Energy Requirement (RER) formula as its foundation: RER = 70 multiplied by body weight in kilograms raised to the power of 0.75.
-This gives the base calories a dog needs at rest.
-The Maintenance Energy Requirement (MER) multiplies RER by an activity factor: 1.0 to 1.2 for low-activity or senior dogs, 1.4 to 1.6 for moderately active adult dogs, 1.6 to 2.0 for highly active or working dogs, and 2.0 to 3.0 for puppies depending on age.
-Our calculator applies these veterinary-standard formulas and converts the calorie result into grams of food based on the caloric density of your chosen food type.
+Vets use the Resting Energy Requirement (RER) formula to estimate a dog's calorie needs.
+RER equals 70 multiplied by body weight in kilograms raised to the power of 0.75.
+This gives the base calories your dog needs at rest.
+The Maintenance Energy Requirement (MER) multiplies RER by an activity factor.
+Low-activity or senior dogs use 1.0 to 1.2.
+Moderately active adults use 1.4 to 1.6.
+Very active or working dogs use 1.6 to 2.0.
+Puppies need 2.0 to 3.0 depending on age.
+Our calculator applies these formulas and converts calories into grams based on your food type.

-Puppies require significantly more calories per kilogram of body weight than adult dogs because they are growing rapidly.
-From 4 to 12 months, puppies typically need 2 to 3 times the adult maintenance calories relative to their current weight.
-Most veterinary nutritionists recommend feeding puppies 3 to 4 times per day until 6 months old, then transitioning to twice daily.
-Adult dogs (1 to 7 years) do best on twice-daily meals.
-Senior dogs (7 years and older for large breeds, 10 years and older for small breeds) often need 10 to 20% fewer calories but may benefit from higher protein to maintain muscle mass.
-Always transition between foods gradually over 7 to 10 days to avoid digestive upset.
+Puppies grow fast and need more calories per kilogram than adult dogs.
+From 4 to 12 months, puppies may need 2 to 3 times the adult calorie level for their weight.
+Most vets suggest feeding puppies 3 to 4 times a day until 6 months old.
+Then switch to twice daily.
+Adult dogs (1 to 7 years) do well on two meals per day.
+Senior dogs often need 10 to 20 percent fewer calories.
+However, they may benefit from higher protein to keep muscle mass.
+Always change foods gradually over 7 to 10 days to avoid stomach problems.

-Dry kibble typically contains 300 to 400 calories per 100 grams and is the most economical option.
-Wet (canned) food contains about 80 to 120 calories per 100 grams due to its high moisture content (70 to 80% water).
-Raw diets vary widely but generally contain 150 to 250 calories per 100 grams.
-When switching between food types, you cannot simply substitute equal weights.
-Our calculator accounts for the caloric density difference so your dog gets the right amount of energy regardless of food format.
-Mixed feeding (combining dry and wet food) is common and can be calculated by splitting the daily calorie target between the two formats.
+Dry kibble has about 300 to 400 calories per 100 grams.
+It is the most cost-effective option.
+Wet canned food has 80 to 120 calories per 100 grams because it is 70 to 80 percent water.
+Raw diets vary but generally have 150 to 250 calories per 100 grams.
+You cannot swap equal weights between food types.
+Our calculator adjusts for caloric density so your dog gets the right energy from any format.
+Mixed feeding is common.
+You can split the daily calorie target between dry and wet food.

 This page contains affiliate links.
 We may earn a small commission when you purchase through our links, at no extra cost to you.
 All recommendations are based on editorial judgment.